 From India, Delhi

-My case is just reverse.
-Although I am a junior most and least paid HR executive (E1 Trainee), but I am equally assigned and responsible as the Senior most 20 years experianced (E6) HR executives.
-In our organisation there is no any gradewise job differentiation but is defined as per functional designation and an executive may be assigned the responsibility of any functional designation irrespective of his grade, but also the remuneration, other facilities & protocol are governed by grade of the executive.
-All the above information are obtained by RTI and this double standard is the reason of my problem.
-All are requested for any solution.
+My case is just the reverse.
+Although I am the junior-most and least-paid HR executive (E1 Trainee), I am equally assigned and responsible as the most senior 20 years experienced (E6) HR executives.
+In our organization, there is no job differentiation by grade but is defined as per functional designation, and an executive may be assigned the responsibility of any functional designation irrespective of his grade.
+However, the remuneration, other facilities, and protocol are governed by the grade of the executive.
+All the above information has been obtained through RTI, and this double standard is the reason for my problem.
+I am requesting any solution.

 From India, Mumbai